 Business intelligence is all about the creation of reports and dashboards; but for those new to BI, it can sometimes be hard to tell how they differ in construction and purpose.
 If it has tables, is it a report?
 If it fits all on one page, is it a dashboard?
 Which is better for reporting quarterly totals to a board of directors?

-Knowing the similarities and differences between dashboards and reports will not only help you build them more effectively, but also make it a lot easier to tell when to deploy which.
+Understanding dashboards vs reports will not only help you build them more effectively, but also make it a lot easier to tell when to deploy which.
 Let’s dive in!

 What are Reports?